juliogomez/drone-installguide/README.md

 	docker run -it --name cicdlab hpreston/devbox:cicdlab

-2.- Fork imapex-training/cicd_demoapp github repo and clone your copy to your local env, and create docker repo with the same name
+2.- Fork imapex-training/cicd_demoapp github repo, clone your copy to your local env, and create docker repo with the same name

 3.- Activate repo in the Drone server